 Freshman Urban Program (FUP)

 The FUP Coordinator positions are wonderful leadership opportunities.
 Two coordinators work with PSC staff to plan and lead the program.
 Coordinators must be continuing their studies at MIT in the fall semester.
-This means that rising MIT sophomores, juniors, seniors and graduate students with prior FUP experience are all eligible.
+This means that rising MIT sophomores, juniors, seniors and graduate students are all eligible.

-Coordinators have the support of approximately 10-12 upperclassman counselors who assist with student interaction and development.
-Counselor applications will be accepted in February 2013.
+Coordinators will have the support of PSC staff and approximately 10-12 upperclassman counselors who assist with student interaction and development.
+Counselor applications will be accepted in February 2014.